 If you are capturing the output of another computer or microphone using your sound card, you must connect one end of a 3.5mm stereo cable to the line-out on the computer that is being captured and the other end to the line-in or microphone input on the computer that is being used to capture the stream.

 Step 2: Configure your software to capture audio

-In most capture software programs, the audio option is visible on the home screen of the software.
+In most capture software programs, the audio option is visible on the home screen or options menu.
 Once you choose the option to capture audio, the software will automatically synchronize the audio and stream from the video grabber.